Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 The cordless reciprocating saw uses a battery to power the saw motor.
 This is the best option to use on your DIY projects or any type of construction work.
 The cordless gives you the flexibility to use it anywhere you want without any worry about looking for a power outlet.

 It’s also a bit safer as there is no risk of getting entangled in the wire.
 The only downside of the cordless reciprocating saw is that you have to keep it charged.
 It’s also a bit heavier than the corded due to a battery.

 Mostly, the more substantial and compelling the battery is, the more extended and more difficult cutting you can do.
 But this also means the saw to become more burdensome.

 The corded reciprocating saw has a power cord attached to it.
 You plug in the cable to the wall outlet, and you can use your saw without stopping.

-This is a better option if you are using it indoor or don’t want the hassle of replacing and charging batteries.
-Since there is no battery involves, the corded reciprocating saws are lightweight.
-It's helpful when you need more maneuverability.
+This is a better option if you are using it indoors or don’t want the hassle of replacing and charging batteries.
+Since there is no battery involved, the corded reciprocating saws are lightweight.
+It’s helpful when you need more maneuverability.

 Full and Compact Size Reciprocating Saw